Do you wish to know where and how best to invest Rs 15000 per month?

 You have all the answers now… and don’t need to wonder what would happen if I invest 15000 a month in mutual funds.

 You know exactly how much wealth your small regular systematic investments can create.
-So start investing if you still haven’t; or increase your SIP investments if you are already investing Rs 15000 per month in mutual fund SIP.
+So start investing if you still haven’t; or increase your SIP investments if you are already investing Rs 15000 per month in mutual fund SIP in 2021.
 Over long-term, you will do incredibly well.